Dogs, Reactions, and Robots: What We Actually Want from a Reactive Dog

-With this in mind, it’s worth reassessing what our goal should be when dealing with this dog behavior because reacting to the environment isn’t the problem—it’s what all animals do to survive.
+With this in mind, it’s worth reassessing what our goal should be when working with a leash reactive dog.
+Reacting to the environment isn’t the problem.
+It’s what all animals do to survive.

-From an evolutionary standpoint, reacting to stuff is literally why animals (including us) exist today.
-If our ancestors had just chilled out instead of running when they spotted a predator,… we probably wouldn’t be here.
+From an evolutionary standpoint, reacting to the environment is literally why animals (including us) exist today.
+If our ancestors had just chilled out instead of running when they spotted a predator, we probably wouldn’t be here.

 Dogs have these same built-in survival responses connecting their brains and bodies.
 If something feels threatening or just really exciting, their brain says, “React!”
 That bodily reaction could be barking, lunging, growling, or even running away.
 It’s automatic and instinctual, not some stubborn refusal to “behave.”

-Since reactions are inevitable, the real question is: Are your dog’s reactions proportionate and appropriate?
+Since reactions are inevitable, the real question is: Are your dog’s reactions creating risk or distress, and are they stable or escalating?

 1. Change How They Feel, Not Just How They Act